dspilleb/Push_swap/README.md

 | rrb           | rotates stuck B down by one |
 | rrr           | rotates both A and B down by one |
 <br>
-<p>I decided to implement the stack as a double-linked list and I use ```radix sorting```, which works with the binary of the digits.
+I decided to implement the stack as a **double-linked** list and I use **radix sorting**, which works with the **binary** of the digits.
-First I set a rank for each number I have to sort, making the smallest number rank 0, which makes me work only with positive values.
+First I set a **rank** for each number I have to sort, making the smallest number rank 0, which makes me work only with positive values.
-Then I compare each bit and decide whether to move it to stack b or not, repeating this operation until the stack A is sorted.<p>
+Then I compare each **bit** and decide whether to move it to stack b or not, repeating this operation until the stack A is sorted.

 ------------

 ## 🎯 Goal
 <h3>The goal is to sort the stack in an ascending order with the lowest possible number of operations.</h3>
-<h4>Space used and comparaisons are not taken into account</4>

 ------------